 Alternatively you can melt the chocolate in a pot on the stove set to low heat, stirring constantly.
 Or you can use a double boiler method to melt the chocolate if you prefer.

-Once the chocolate is melted it’s important to work quickly while it’s hot.
+Once the chocolate has melted it’s important to work quickly while it’s hot.
 It has a thinner consistency at this point and if you wait too long it will thicken as it cools which makes it more difficult to coat the pineapple rings properly.

 Use two forks to dip a pineapple ring in the melted chocolate.
 Gently flip it over a couple of times to ensure that all surfaces are thoroughly coated, then use the forks to lift the pineapple and allow any excess chocolate to drip back down into the bowl.

-Place the chocolate coated pineapple on a piece of parchment paper on a large plate or platter.
+Place the chocolate dipped pineapple on a piece of parchment paper on a large plate or platter.
 Repeat with the rest of the pineapple rings.
 You may need to use a couple of plates to fit them all.

 The next step is to sprinkle on any optional toppings while the chocolate is still wet.
-My personal favourite is freshly grated lime zest.
+My personal favorite is freshly grated lime zest.
 Unsweetened shredded coconut and /or finely chopped macadamia nuts are delicious toppings too.

 The last step is to refrigerate them for at least 30 minutes to allow the chocolate to harden completely before serving.